Warm Water Regulations

 Trotline or Set Line Use

-Trotlines may be used to take fish in most warm waters, however, trotlines may not be used in any trout waters (including winter trout water), except: Abiquiu Lake; Rio Chama downstream from the northern boundary of Christ in the Desert Monastery; Gila River downstream from the junction with its east fork; Navajo Lake; Rio Grande downstream from its junction with the Rio Chama.
+Trotlines may be used to take game fish in most warm waters, however, trotlines may not be used in any trout waters (including Winter Trout Water), except: Abiquiu Lake; Rio Chama downstream from the northern boundary of Christ in the Desert Monastery; Gila River downstream from the junction with its east fork; Navajo Lake; and Rio Grande downstream from its junction with the Rio Chama.
 Trotlines may not be used in Special Summer Catfish Waters.